Affordable Housing and High Road Jobs Act: Background

-Important Definitions

 Housing is considered affordable if a household is spending 30% or less of their monthly income toward their rent or mortgage.
 Affordable housing is housing specifically allocated for individuals earning 80% or less of the area median income (AMI) of the region they reside in, and restricts their rent payment to 30% of their monthly income.
 Mixed-income housing is defined by Brophy and Smith as "a mix of subsidized and market-rate housing".

 Commercially zoned property under this policy includes, "office, retail, or parking".
 Developers are able to use AB 2011 to develop residential units on commercially zoned property without the need for rezoning of a parcel, a lengthy process that can last several months.
 Additionally, this policy also allows for project exemption from CEQA, which is beneficial since exemption can expedite the development process exponentially.
 This is especially crucial for affordable housing developments, as CEQA is often weaponized by NIMBY's to thwart projects from reaching approval.

 For mixed income projects, AB 2011 allows for the density of the project to be the maximum density allowed on the parcel, or the following, whichever is greater: